Small Talk-24 How to perform “fp” of Beethoven's Piano Sonata in DAW

-In fact, there is one area in Beethoven's Piano Sonata No. 8 "Pathetique" where I had difficulty in typing.
-That is, the processing of the "fp" that follows the opening chord.
+In fact, I was sequencing Beethoven's Piano Sonata No. 8 "Pathétique," but there was a part that I couldn't get quite right.
+That is the execution of "fps" that follows the opening chord.

 Piano Sonata No. 8 was composed between 1797 and 1798, and the piano used is said to have been made by Anton Walter of Vienna.